noir-lang/noir/docs/docs/dev_docs/dapps/tutorials/contract_interaction.md

 Balance of 0x0e1f60e8566e2c6d32378bdcadb7c63696e853281be798c107266b8c3a88ea9b: 0

 Awaiting transaction to be mined
-Transaction has been mind on block 4
+Transaction has been mined on block 4

 Balance of 0x0c8a6673d7676cc80aaebe7fa7504cf51daa90ba906861bfad70a58a98bf5a7d: 99
 Balance of 0x226f8087792beff8d5009eb94e65d2a4a505b70baf4a9f28d33c8d620b0ba972: 1